| Languages: | go to language |

 New Greek

-is tuned in to the Greek script, the Elot codepage or Unicode.
+is tuned in to the Greek script, the Elot codepage or Unicode (Greek and Greek Extended).
 It

 hyphenates more than between alpha and omega — not just the beginning